npm package discovery and stats viewer.

 OPFS provides a sandboxed filesystem that doesn't require user interaction:

-import { getOPFSFilesApi } from "@statewalker/webrun-files-browser";
+import { getOPFSFilesApi } from '@statewalker/webrun-files-browser';

-import { FilesApi } from "@statewalker/webrun-files";
+import { writeText } from '@statewalker/webrun-files';

 // No user gesture required

-const opfsFs = await getOPFSFilesApi();
+const files = await getOPFSFilesApi();

-// Use the same API as above
+// Use the same API

 With Custom Directory Handle

-You can also create a BrowserFilesApi instance with any FileSystemDirectoryHandle:
+Create a BrowserFilesApi instance with any FileSystemDirectoryHandle:

-import { BrowserFilesApi } from "@statewalker/webrun-files-browser";
+import { BrowserFilesApi } from '@statewalker/webrun-files-browser';

 // Get a directory handle from drag & drop, IndexedDB, etc.